 Villes Régions Monde (VRM)

 Founded in 2000 by INRS and Université Laval’s Centre for Research on Planning and Development (CRAD), VRM is an interuniversity urban studies network dedicated to fostering collaboration and leadership in research and training and to promoting and publishing research findings.
 Its members are drawn from a wide range of practice settings.
-Learn more (in French)
+Learn more (in French only)